 The Bactiguard technology (Bactiguard Infection Protection) is based on a very thin noble metal alloy coating, firmly attached to the catheter surface.
 When in contact with fluids (blood), the noble metals create a galvanic effect which reduces microbial adhesion.
 This means that less bacteria adhere to the catheter surface, which reduces the risk of biofilm formation leading to infection.

-Bactiguard’s coating is firmly attached to the catheter, which makes the technology both safe and tissue friendly as opposed to traditional coating technologies, that often depend on the release of substances that kill the bacteria, e.g. higher concentrations of silver ions, chlorhexidine or antibiotics.
+The technology is safe to use, the coating is firmly attached to the catheter and the amount of noble metals at the surface is very low and below all safety limits for each metal.
+There is no release of any toxic or pharmacological quantities, as opposed to traditional coating technologies that often depend on the release of substances that kill bacteria, e.g. high concentrations of silver ions, chlorhexidine or antibiotics.

-The product is well proven, more than 100,000 patients have been included in clinical trials and over 200 million catheters have been used without any reported side adverse events related to the coating.
+The technology is well proven, more than 100,000 patients have been included in clinical trials and over 200 million catheters have been used without any reported adverse events related to the coating.

 The Bactiguard coating has shown very good blood compatibility.
-In addition, clinical data show that there is no increased risk of thrombosis or hemolysis when using products with Bactiguard’s technology.3
+In addition, clinical data show that there is no increased risk of thrombosis or haemolysis when using BIP CVC when compared to uncoated CVCs.2

-BIP CVC is associated with lower length of hospital stay costs, lower treatment costs and improved patient quality of life.4
+The Bactiguard technology is associated with lower length of hospital stay costs, lower treatment costs and improved patient quality of life.5